ecbc0/note-math/item_en/feature_en.typ

 #indent[
   - real-number
   #indent[
-    - Using a closed interval $subset$ linear order chain more general than a nested sequence of closed intervals $ℕ$ to prove the nested interval theorem, which will later be used to prove the compactness of bounded closed intervals in $ℝ$
+    - Prove bounded closed net theorem, which will later be used to prove the compactness of bounded closed intervals in $ℝ$ ]
-  ]
   - limit-sequence
   #indent[